 Item Report Details Action Officer Comments Due Date / Timeframe for Completion / Completed 11.11 Beatty Park Project - Status Update And Change Request EMCSG CEO to add the Beatty Park Leisure Centre Infrastructure Renewals project to the City's internal audit plan for review of governance, expenditure and project management processes.
 Completed Priority audit included and Audit plan adopted by Council September 2022.
 12 Octobe er 2021 9.3 Creation of City of Vincent Animal Local Law EDSD Animal Local Law advertised.
 Report back to Council in early mid-2022.
-14 Septen nber 2021 9.7 Outcomes of Advertising: Draft Precinct Structure Plan and Draft Place Plan - Leederville; and Preparation of Amendment 7 to Local Planning Scheme No. 2 EDSD LPSP referred to WAPC for comment and endorsement.
+14 Septer nber 2021 9.7 Outcomes of Advertising: Draft Precinct Structure Plan and Draft Place Plan - Leederville; and Preparation of Amendment 7 to Local Planning Scheme No. 2 EDSD LPSP referred to WAPC for comment and endorsement.
 Final comments not expected until mid late 2022.
 23 March 2021 10.2 Waste Strategy Project - 2 Bulk Hard Waste Options Appraisal EDIE Carry out one final scheduled collection in July 2021.
+Implement an 18 month trial of the WMRC Verge Valet from Carry out one final scheduled collection in July 2021.
 Implement an 18 month trial of the WMRC Verge Valet from January 2022.
-Further report will be provide to council on the progress and the community feedback.
-Carry out one final scheduled collection in July 2021.
-Implement an 18 month trial of the WMRC Verge Valet from January 2022.
-Report to be presented to Council in March 2023 20 Octobe er 2020 1 12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct CEO Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
+Further report will be provide to council on the progress and the January 2022.
+Report to be presented to Council in March 2023 community feedback.
+20 Octobe T I D T 12.2 Request to the Minister for Lands to Acquire Six Rights of Way as Crown Land and Reserve as Public Rights of Way - Perth Precinct CEO Request submitted to the Minister for Lands in February 2021 Assessment expected to take 6 - 12 months.
 Five RoWs completed.
 One pending.
 Expected completion 31 December 2021.
 End of 2021/22 financial year.
-September 2021 Late 2021 During 2022 15 Septen nber 2020 T portaing.
-12.2 Repeal of the City of Vincent Parking and Parking Facilities Amendment Local Law 2020 EDSD The Joint Standing Committee has been advised of Council's decision.
+September 2021 Late 2021 During 2022 15 Septer nber 2020 12.2 Repeal of the City of Vincent Parking and Parking Facilities Amendment Local Law 2020 EDSD The Joint Standing Committee has been advised of Council's decision.
 Public notice of the repeal of the amendment local law occurred in January 2021.
 The public comments proposed to be provided to Council in early 2022.
 A new local law is being drafted for Council's review in early mid late 2022.
-Council N leeting - 23 July 2019 2022.
-9.8 Beaufort Street Change of Use Exemption and Amendment to Policy No. 7.5.1 - Minor Nature Development EDSD The trial has been implemented along with a number of additional exemptions implemented through the State Government in response to COVID.
+Council M leeting - 23 July 2019 1 9.8 Beaufort Street Change of Use Exemption and Amendment to Policy No. 7.5.1 - Minor Nature Development EDSD The trial has been implemented along with a number of additional exemptions implemented through the State Government in response to COVID.
 The revised draft Policy was presented to Council at its 23 August Meeting, where it was adopted for the purposes of community consultation.
 The results of consultation and a final policy scheduled to be presented to Council in late 2022.
 Council N leeting - 30 April 2019 11.4 Transfer and dedication of lots as road - Charles Street, North Perth CEO Main Roads to organise State Solicitors Office to prepare have prepared transfer documents.
 Awaiting signing by both parties.
 Acquisition of Lot 66 on hold due to adverse possession claim.
 Resolution of adverse possession claim waiting on Landgate decision.
 To be signed by 30 October 2020.
 Waiting on Landgate decision